subes/dep-graph-releaser/README.md

 Notice, the task is clever and does not regenerate the html if nothing has changed in the code (the gradle task is mainly there to ease development, using `repos` as input of the task takes too much time depending on the number of projects you have).
-Thus, if you add another project to the `repos` folder and want to rerun the task, then call `cleanHtml` first.
+Thus, if you add another project to the `repos` folder and want to rerun the task, then call `cleanJson` first.
-Or just always call `gr cleanHtml html` :wink:.
+Or just always call `gr cleanJson html` :wink:.

+You can use `gr server` to start a lightweight local server serving `pipeline.html`.
+This is necessary since the `pipeline.html` wants to include a javascript file and your browser forbids that to protect you from XSS attacks.

 # License
 Dependent Graph Releaser is published under [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12).